vektorprogrammet/docs/code-style.md

 - `layout.css` is only used within the `/pages` folder
 - `/lib` and `/features`s contents are accessible within the whole repository, as they are placed at the root level of the repository

-Files and folders are assumed to have access to files and folders within the same directory(folder).
-You can imagine in your head that the scope of files trickle down subfolders like a waterfall.
+Files and folders are assumed to have access to files and folders within the same directory/folder.\
+You can imagine that the scope of files cascades down subfolders like a waterfall.

 Better to spend extra time thinking about organisation and how the code relates to other code instead of slapping it into a folder letting it rot until some other poor soul has to decipher what files relates to what.